Historic

 Recently acquired by Travaasa International, Hotel Hana is one of the most beautiful and quiet resorts on the island.
 It is expensive, but with outstanding gourmet meals and spa included it can be one of most enjoyable getaways in the entire state.
 Many celebrities stay here because of it’s luxury and exceptional privacy.
 It is possible to fly into tiny Hana airport as a package deal from Kahului or even Oʻahu.

-VRBO & B&B STAYS
+VRBO AND B&B STAYS

-There are quite a few rental properties available in Hana including condos, houses and cottages.
-There are plenty of listings at airbnb, vrbo or check out the tripadvisor reviews.
-Most are near or in Hana town with several sprinkled throughout the area.
-We stayed in one on the bay once and got some outstanding sunrise photos of the bay and beach.
-We also hiked from Hana all the way to Waianapanapa State park which is about 5 or 6 miles along the coastline.
-That was an epic hike and one of my all time favorite adventures in Hana.
+There are quite a few rental properties available in Hāna, including condos, houses, and cottages.
+You’ll find plenty of listings on Airbnb, VRBO, and TripAdvisor reviews.
+Most rentals are near or in Hāna town, with several sprinkled throughout the area.
+Staying on the bay will provide you with outstanding sunrise photos of the bay and beach.